jonsimonsen/webaoa/README.md

 -Do a console log if the current html page contains multiples of certain elements that shouldn't occur more than one time.

 v0.63: Planning to look more closely into combining DREIS and DagsJobben into a single page (with JS to select the content).
+-Used the experiences from combining employees into a single page to take a similar approach here.
+-Made a separate folder for html files that are not standalone files.
+-Added more subfolders for grouping content and renamed some files and folders.
+-Added a substantial amount of tests using the global variable named testing to determine if these are run or not.
+-Fixed it so all job pages can be viewed from arbeid.html.
+-Loading html code into the pages in several steps using JS.
+-It seems like the home link will not be used anymore.

+v0.7: Being able to reach the goal of version 0.63 actually "required" a substantial amount of refactoring of code and reorganization of the file system.
+As a result, the information about 0.63 could probably be assumed to be part of 0.7 instead.
+0.63 was pushed with some unsatisfactory code.
+It seems to behave as intended, but the error testing and messaging is unsatisfactory enough that major cleanup, and probably a bit of more refactoring is desireable.
+The agenda of this version will therefore be to clean up after 0.63.
 -Under development...
--Use the experiences from combining employees into a single page to attempt a similar approach here.
--Make a separate folder for html files that are not standalone files.
--Added a substantial amount of tests using the global variable named testing to determine if these are run or not.
--Some of the tests have a large amount of duplicated code.
-Especially isPresent, isUnique, isNonPlural and isTagSpecific can be refactored quite a bit.

-TODO: Consider removing the home link completely or replacing it with a different link.
-TODO: An idea of combining DREIS and DagsJobben into a single page with JS to select the content exists, but it is currently unclear if this is a reasonable step (considering resulting design and time usage).
+-The variable online (and perhaps testing) should probably be made global since there are functions that would greatly benefit from having access to its value.